5t3ph/html-sass-jumpstart/README.md

 ## Getting Started

+1. Select "Use this template" to copy this project into your own new repo.

-Run a find/replace for `tdbc` to update to your preferred prefix (or adjust stylelint settings).
+2. _Optional:_ Run a find/replace for `tdbc` to update to your preferred prefix (or adjust stylelint settings).

-You can customize the `theme` Sass directly, or place overrides to variables at the top of the main `style.scss` file before the `theme` file is imported.
+3. You can customize the `theme` Sass directly, or place overrides to variables at the top of the main `style.scss` file before the `theme` file is imported.

-Then continue with the `develop` script and build something rad :)
+4. Then continue with the `develop` script and build something rad :)

 ## Development Scripts